 Did you know that surfing comes in many different types?
 Surfing has become a culture expanding beyond the sport itself.
-Gear and fashion apparel are flourishing worldwide for the love of surf.
+Gear and fashion apparel are flourishing worldwide for the love of surfing.
 Besides getting ecstatic for having skills to maneuver a board, surfing can be done in various locations other than by the beach.
-Stand-up surfing on beach waves is the most famous and has become one of the most challenging extreme sports to try.
-There’s also kite surfing, windsurfing and sidewalk surfing known as skateboarding.
+Stand-up surfing on beach waves is the most famous and has become one of the most challenging extreme sports to try, but there are also other types that are worth trying, namely kite surfing, windsurfing, and sidewalk surfing, also known as skateboarding.

-The district of Banyuwangi, - located at the extreme eastern end of Java just across the island of Bali, - is blessed with many natural wonders.
+Located at the eastern end of Java just across the island of Bali, the district of Banyuwangi is blessed with many natural wonders.
 One among which is its spectacular beaches.
-The beaches here are situated either close to the city, secluded beyond the rainforests or lie hidden on a remote island.
-The most famous beach that has brought the name of Banyuwangi to the world’s attention are the Red Island Beach, The G-Land Beach and The Tabuhan Island Beach.
-Each has its own special character favoured by visitors, especially those who seek to play among the waves.
-But the G-land Beach is pretty dangerous, since it has some reef bottoms and high waves that are not for first time surfers.
-So let’s focus on the two other spectacular beaches for you to try out surfing!
+The beaches here are situated either close to the city, secluded beyond the rainforests, or lie hidden on a remote island.
+The most famous beaches that have brought the name of Banyuwangi to the world’s attention are the Red Island Beach, The Tabuhan Island Beach, and The G-Land Beach (or known by the locals as Plengkung Beach).
+Each has its own special character favored by the visitors, especially those who seek to play among the waves.

-Also known locally as the Pulau Merah Beach, it is located reasonably close to the city of Banyuwangi.
-It’s about 60 km away, a good 2-2.5 hours’ drive to get to one of this most unique beach in the district.
-It’s called Red Island, because the white beach sand has mixed with the soil below that has come down this mountain shaped island.
-The island has red soil and is grown with lush vegetation.
-You can visit it when at low tide.
-Some people also say that it’s called Red Island because of the reddish sky that is created when the sunset touches the crimson sand.
+Locally known as the Pulau Merah Beach, Red Island Beach is located reasonably close to the city of Banyuwangi.
+It’s about 60 km away, a good 2-2.5 hours’ drive.
+It’s called Red Island, because the white beach sand is mixed with the red soil beneath it.
+You can see it at low tide.
+Some people also say that it’s called Red Island because of the reddish sky that is created when the sunset light touches the crimson sand.

-On weekends the Red Island is crowded with local visitors because of its proximity to the city and is easily accessible by road.
-Year after year it has grown into a hot tourist destination.
-Last year in 2015, the 4th International Surfing Competition was held here in September.
-Surfers gathered from 20 different countries from around the world to compete in 7 categories: the open international, the national, expat, long board, paddle race, grommet for 14 years old, and pushing division for 10 years old.
+On weekends, Red Island is crowded with local visitors because of its proximity to the city and easy accessibility from the road.
+Year after year, it has grown into a hot tourist destination.
+In 2015, the 4th International Surfing Competition was held here in September.
+Surfers gathered from 20 different countries from around the world to compete in 7 categories: the open international, the national, expat, longboard, paddle race, grommet for 14 years old, and pushing division for 10 years old.

 Red Island is the perfect place for surfing competitions because of its consistent waves and sandy seabed.
-Waves are long and have an approximate height of 2 to 5 meters, which makes it perfect for practising your surfing skills.
+Waves are long and have an approximate height of 2 to 5 meters, which makes it perfect for practicing as well as showcasing your surfing skills.
 Surf camps are flourishing around the area, offering gear for rent and basic lessons on how to ride the waves.
 Accomodation is available for visitors to choose from, and while you are here, do try the delicious food.
 Local children are also starting to get more interested in surfing, and can be seen joining training lessons.

-Located in the Bali Strait between Java and Bali, this 5 hectares uninhabited island has the perfect winds for kite surfing and wind surfing.
+Located in the Bali Strait between Java and Bali, this 5 hectare uninhabited island has the perfect winds for kitesurfing and windsurfing.

-Kite surfing is a sport that uses a board, that is safely strapped to your feet, a kite manufactured with special durable fabric and a handle to assist your grip.
-The wind will fly the kite and carry you around the sea surface, allowing you to make tricks and moves, such as jumping or twirling.
+Kitesurfing is a sport that uses a board that is safely strapped to your feet, a kite manufactured with special durable fabric, and a handle to assist your grip.
+The wind will fly the kite and carry you around the sea surface, allowing you to make tricks and moves such as jumping and twirling.

-While, wind surfing is a combination of stand up surfing and sailing.
+Windsurfing, on the other hand, is a combination of stand up surfing and sailing.
 The board has a sail attached to it, with handles to grip onto.
-The perfect strong wind will sweep you fast across the ocean, giving exhillarating sensation of maneuvering around the ocean through the force of nature.
+The perfect strong wind will sweep you fast across the ocean, giving an exhilarating sensation of maneuvering around the ocean through the force of nature.

 Both types of wind powered surfing are so much fun to try for beginners.
-But visitors need to bring their own equipment to try this here, since there are no places to rent them from.
+However, visitors need to bring their own equipment to try this here, since there are no places to rent them.

-Playing in the sand, swimming and snorkeling are some of the activities that visitors do during their stay here.
-No facilities are yet available , so you should bring your own food and supplies.
-And please do not forget to also bring rubbish container bags for your trash, to help keeping this pretty beach neat and clean.
+Playing in the sand, swimming, and snorkeling are some of the activities that visitors do during their stay here.
+It should be noted that you must bring your own food and supplies.
+Moreover, please do not forget to also bring rubbish container bags to help keep this pretty beach neat and clean.